This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra

 - You can also get the WordLock Combination Portable Cable Lock if you know you’ll forget a sequence immediately and would prefer a few letters.
 Both are reliable locks that are lightweight and simple to use.

-- A lack of lock slot isn’t a necessary problem, especially when the FOLAI Combination Lock with Adhesive Security Plate allows you to essentially attach your own.
-The adapter adheres to the body of your laptop and allows you to fit a Kensington style lock onto the computer at any time.
+- A lack of a lock slot isn’t a necessary problem, especially when the FOLAI Combination Lock with Adhesive Security Plate allows you to essentially attach your own.
+The adapter adheres to the body of your laptop and allows you to fit a Kensington-style lock onto the computer at any time.

 A laptop lock is a great solution for these situations because it deters any grab-and-run burglaries, and keeps your computer secure if you have to leave the area for a short time (for example, a lunch or restroom run).